Invoice Scripts

 Overview

 Invoice Scripts are powerful tools that allow you to customize how invoice items are generated when a reservation is added to an invoice.
-By attaching an Invoice Script to a resource, you can dynamically modify invoice items, add additional items, or even remove items entirely based on custom business logic.
+By attaching an Invoice Script to a resource, you can dynamically modify invoice items, add additional items, or remove items entirely based on custom business logic.

 When Invoice Scripts Run